mattdharmon/stroke_data_analysis/README.md

 ## Database
-I am saving the merged data and encoded data to a Amazon's RDS service using PostgreSQL.
+Saving the merged data and encoded data to a Amazon's RDS service using PostgreSQL.

 The design: